OpenWrt uses the firewall3 (

 Those rules automatically generated by

 fw3 will be retained.
-If ALL the rules are flushed,

-and the default policy is set to
+flush, the default policy is set to